 - International students who apply by the relevant deadlines are offered self-catered accommodation on campus for all years of study.

 - Halls of residence are available on a catered and self-catered basis.

-- Range of room types including basic without a washbasin, rooms with a washbasin, flats and en-suite rooms.
+- A range of room types include rooms with or without a washbasin, flats and en-suite rooms.

 - Single sex accommodation is also available.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2016–2017):

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.